ali-raheem/alis_blog/_posts/2015-12-24-deterministic-passwords-no-baggage.markdown

 I use TAILS for about 90% of my browsing no matter what it is, reading reddit.com, checking someone out on wikipedia or even reading the news.

-This way I dont need to bother with my worrying about leaving a footprint.
+This way I don't need to bother with my worrying about leaving a footprint.

 The only problem is I end up with a million different throwaway accounts I couldn't touch again if I wanted (they have weak password but I've forgotten them).
 Usually I know where they are, for example, user not_a_real_account on reddit.com.
 But what on earth did I use for the password?